-She looked at it in shock.
-“It’s amazing,” she breathed, holding it with palms open.
+She stared at it in shock.
+“It’s amazing,” she breathed, holding it in her open palms.
 “It seems to have no weight or substance … or colour even.”

 “It’s sucking the life from you,” explained Henri, staring at Ys-kar with the eyes of a vampire.

 Arika glanced at her, but didn’t request an explanation.
-“Now,” she said, stroking the carvings on it, “all we need is a human sacrifice.”
+“So now,” she said, stroking the carvings on it, “all we need is a human sacrifice.”

-Stopping the truck at the start of a rise that overlooked Jacob’s End, Kane took Ys-kar from Arika and placed it back in the bag.
+Stopping the truck in a parking area at the start of a rise that overlooked Jacob’s End, Kane took Ys-kar from Arika and placed it back in the bag.
 Pushing open the door, jumping out, he threw the bag over his shoulder and raced up the hill.
 Arika and Dylan followed.